 At the company's 'It's Show Time' press event on 25 March, Apple took the wraps off its 'all you can eat' magazine service, a year after agreeing to acquire Texture.
 This service is named News Plus (or News+), and exists as a paid tier within the existing free app News.

 Can Apple do for news journalism what it did for digital music in the early 2000s, and make it profitable?
 We certainly hope so (although some publishers and reviewers have pointed out significant teething problems).
-In this article we cover all the News Plus launch details, including its pricing, the magazines and other publications offered as part of the service, and when we expect it to launch in the UK and other countries (it's already launched in the US and Canada).
+In this article we cover all the News Plus launch details, including its pricing, the magazines and other publications offered as part of the service, and the details of its international rollout.

 What is Apple News+?

 News is a free app which curates articles from a range of media outlets and presents it in an attractive, ad-free format suited to your device.
 But paywalled publications such as The Wall Street Journal and The New York Times allow only a small amount of their content to appear in the standard News offering.

 Oddly enough, the biggest draw of News+ is likely to be in areas other than news.
 It includes 'all you can eat' access to entire publications under a fixed monthly fee, much as Texture (often shorthanded as Spotify or Netflix for magazines) continued to do following its acquisition in March 2018, and these include 300 magazines running the gamut from food and health to gardening and cars.

 Which publications are included in News+?

-The Atlantic, Better Homes & Gardens, Bon Appétit, Condé Nast Traveler, ELLE, Entertainment Weekly, ESPN The Magazine, Esquire, Food & Wine, Golf Digest, Good Housekeeping, GQ, Health, InStyle, Martha Stewart Living, National Geographic, New York Magazine, The New Yorker, O, The Oprah Magazine, Outside, Parents, People, Real Simple, Rolling Stone, Runner's World, Saveur, Scientific American, Sports Illustrated, TIME, Travel + Leisure, Vanity Fair, Vogue, WIRED and Woman's Day.
+The Atlantic, Better Homes & Gardens, Bloomberg Businessweek, Bon Appétit, Condé Nast Traveler, ELLE, Entertainment Weekly, ESPN The Magazine, Esquire, Food & Wine, Golf Digest, Good Housekeeping, GQ, Harper's Bazaar, Health, InStyle, Martha Stewart Living, National Geographic, Newsweek, New York Magazine, The New Yorker, O, The Oprah Magazine, Outside, Parents, People, Real Simple, Rolling Stone, Runner's World, Saveur, Scientific American, Sports Illustrated, TIME, Travel + Leisure, Vanity Fair, Vogue, WIRED and Woman's Day.

 In terms of newspapers, Apple picked out The Wall Street Journal, the Los Angeles Times and the Toronto Star.